vanHeemstraSystems/architecture-decision-records-management/README.md

 ## Architecture vision

 The project direction is captured in [memo1.md](./memo1.md).
 The first implementation step is the shared Kami visual language under [doc/architecture/themes/kami/README.md](./doc/architecture/themes/kami/README.md), with the visualisation structure documented in [doc/architecture/visualisations/README.md](./doc/architecture/visualisations/README.md).
+Follow-up directions are captured in consecutive memo*.md files kept in this repository.
+Completed or abandoned memo*.md files are kept at ./archive/memo*.md for prosterity.